Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > :   "Is marketing already updated?
 Yep, it's just my placeholders..."
 > 46:33, `NON-CORE MODULE CONTINUUM`
 > :   "Should we move tech wishing well elsewhere as well?
 If we don't want to go through it here.<!-- Moving it next to WATBOX. -->"

+The boxes come up during the regular course of the daily, but there is nothing to act upon.
+There's a primary contradiction between the need to spend less collective time on the daily and the thoroughness of inspecting and grooming boards, which is seen as dissatisfaction when a board is inspected but seemingly requires no action from the team.
+The addition of new boards has exacerbated this condition, bringing about a tertiary contradiction, which is resolved by the team by moving the virtual boards out of the way of the path the driver usually takes when facilitating the daily.

 Two new work items are processed which are considered to belong to the new TECH WISHING WELL board.
 The team discussesthe criteria for such items: “middle stage between wishlist and fire” and “no business value”